 A lot of people say that it is good to be sensitive.
-After all, if you are sensitive, you will be in close contact with not only your emotions but the emotions of other people.
+After all, if you are sensitive, you will be in close contact with your emotions and the emotions of other people.

-On the other hand, if you are too sensitive, you may end up letting things get to you that should not bother you.
-Therefore, you may be looking for ways to develop thicker skin.
+On the other hand, if you are highly sensitive, you may let things get to you that should not bother you.
+Therefore, you may be looking for ways to develop a thicker skin.

 What can you do to be less sensitive to adversity?
-Well, in this article, I will provide a strategies you can use to be less sensitive and improve your overall outlook on the world.
+In this article, I will provide strategies you can use to be less sensitive and improve your overall outlook on the world.
 But first, let’s answer a simple question…

 There are several ways that you can be less sensitive.
 Some of the top tips that you should keep in mind include:

 1. Write Down What You Are Feeling

 If you are looking for a way to be less sensitive, one of the first things you should do is try to write down what you are feeling.
 You may be concerned that you do not have good writing skills.

 The good news is that you do not have to be a strong writer to complete this task.
 You simply need what you are writing to make sense to you.
 Sometimes, sensitive people have a hard time actually putting what they are feeling into words.